mnathali/minishell/README.md

 # minishell
-Create a program that behaves as shell
+Create a program that behaves like shell

 ## Description